Chris-Graffagnino/Jormungandr-for-Newbs/docs/cardano_foundation_registry_guide.md

 -- Note: anything all-caps in between "<>" is an placeholder; e.g. `"<FILENAME>"` could be `"foo.txt"`.
 -- Note: anything in between "${}" is a variable that will be evaluated by your shell.

--- IMPORTANT: There are two ways to do this, the simple way, and the way where you use the cardano-wallet api.

-This guide ONLY covers the simple way.
-Once the *special incentivized-testnet Daedalu*s is released, restore using your seed phrase, then send funds to the address you create below, *owner.addr*.
-The downside of this method is you won’t be able to see your rewards grow from the gorgeous Daedalus user interface.
-You will, however, be able to see your rewards grow from a slightly less gorgeous UNIX interface.
-We gonna party like it’s 1971…

 # Prerequisites
 The following steps assume you have jormungandr node up and running (not necessarily as leader-candidate).
 If you don’t, go here:
 [Cardano Shelley Node Setup Guide 4newbs (v0.8.0-rc9+1) · GitHub](https://gist.github.com/Chris-Graffagnino/4d1be0b88dcaa93440a81dcafdc47afd)

 # IMPORTANT
 If you followed the previous guide, you may have already registered the node on the blockchain as leader-candidate.
-Understand that the REAL incentivized-testnet will launch with a new genesis-block-hash.
-That means that you'll start with a zero balance, although you'll be able to claim your tADA from the 11/29/19 main-net snapshot.

-Once you claim your snapshot ADA, you can send it from incentivized-testnet Daedalus to *owner.addr*.
-Then you will run createStakePool.sh to register your (new) stakepool.
-Don't forget to run delegate-account.sh as well!

-HOWEVER, until you get the snapshot ADA, you'll have to wait to register using the scripts I just mentioned.

-Until then, Let's register your pool with the Cardano Foundation.
+If this is the case, make SURE the address you register begins with "addr" (not "ca1").

-One last thing... this guide relies on the context of the original "Guide 4newbs."
+This guide relies on the context of the original "Guide 4newbs."
 If any of what you're about to read is confusing, consider the official tutorial:
 https://github.com/cardano-foundation/incentivized-testnet-stakepool-registry/wiki/How-to-Register-Your-Stake-Pool